jeffrey447/makecents/README.md

-🏅 Def Hacks 2020 Project (Script Foundation: Social Team of the Year): Providing people with the opportunity to donate their change to various organizations dedicated to fight racial injustice. #BLM
+🏅 Def Hacks 2020 Project (Script Foundation: Social Team of the Year) Providing people with the opportunity to donate their change to various organizations dedicated to fight racial injustice. #BLM

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).